Crosby, Texas: Public schools

 Crosby students attend school in the Crosby Independent School District.

 Most of the CDP itself is zoned to Crosby Elementary School and Newport Elementary School, while some portions are zoned to Barrett Elementary School.

 Public schools serving all of Crosby ISD include Crosby Kindergarten Center, Drew Intermediate, Crosby Middle School, and Crosby High School.

-According to the Texas Education Agency AEIS report in 2007–2008, Crosby ISD served 4,855 students in ZIP code 77532.
-21% were African-American, 22.2% Hispanic, 56.1% White, 0.3% Native American, 0.4% Asian.
+According to the Texas Education Agency AEIS report in 2007–2008, Crosby ISD served 4,855 students in ZIP code 77532; 21% were African American, 22.2% Hispanic, 56.1% White, 0.3% Native American, and 0.4% Asian.

 Private schools

-The Crosby International Academy serving K – 12th, the Crosby Christian Academy serving infants – pre-kindergarten, and Sacred Heart Catholic School are in Crosby.
+The Crosby International Academy serving K – 12th, the Crosby Christian Academy serving infants – elementary, and Sacred Heart Catholic School are in Crosby.

 Colleges and universities

-Residents of Crosby ISD (and therefore Crosby) are zoned to Lee College.
+Residents of Crosby ISD are zoned to Lee College.

 Public libraries

 Crosby is served by the Crosby Branch of Harris County Public Library, adjacent to and outside of the CDP.